 The Council and Bromford are continuing to work in partnership to deliver carbon zero affordable homes on the Down Ampney site and formally entered into a Collaboration Agreement in November 2022.
-A communication strategy has been developed to ensure appropriate engagement with all stakeholders including the Parish Council and local residents and people.
-A planned programme of consultation commenced on 10 October 2022 and a second round of consultation to share the detailed designs, house types and layouts took place in March ahead of a planning application being submitted.
-It has previously been highlighted that the planning application would be affected by the Habitat Regulations Assessment requirements as the site is within the Zone of Influence for North Meadow, Cricklade.
-This means the Planning Application could not be determined until a Mitigation Strategy was in place.
-Swindon Borough Council have now completed the mitigation strategy so applications in the affected area can now be processed.
+A communication strategy has been developed to ensure appropriate engagement with all stakeholders, including the Parish Council and local residents and people.
+A planned programme of consultation commenced on 10 October 2022 and a second round of consultation to share the detailed designs, house types and layouts took place in March, ahead of a planning application being submitted.
+It has previously been highlighted that the Planning application would be affected by the Habitat Regulations Assessment requirements as the site is within the Zone of Influence for North Meadow, Cricklade.
+This means the Planning application could not be determined until a Mitigation Strategy was in place.
+Swindon Borough Council have now completed the mitigation strategy, so applications in the affected area can now be processed.
 There have been some delays with the submission of the Planning Application as concerns regarding drainage were raised during the public consultation.
-It has taken some time to work through these issues.
-However site drawings have been approved by Members with the Planning Application expected to be submitted in November.
-A financial appraisal is to be reviewed by Officers shortly.
+Initial drainage designs were rejected by Bromford Housing Association as the drainage would not have been adoptable.
+Consequently, revised designs have been produced and agreed by the project team and lead Members and a Planning application is due to be submitted in early February.

-The Old station, Sheep street was previously assessed for service provision such as homelessness accommodation and other housing options but the conversion was found to be unaffordable.
+The Old station, Sheep street was previously assessed for service provision such as homelessness accommodation and other housing options, but the conversion was found to be unaffordable.
 In December 2022, Cabinet agreed to develop the Old Station and Memorial Cottages for cultural and community use, working with local organisations to produce detailed designs, obtain quotations for the renovations and seek external grant funding.
-If sufficient external funding can be secured a report will be brought back to Council for agreement to proceed.
-However, if insufficient funding can't be secured to achieve a minimum break even position for the Council, then the Council will need to consider other options such as the sale of the property.
-The Council is currently working with local organisations who are applying for external grant funding to support the delivery of this renovation and conversion and some funding has now been secured although there is currently a funding gap.
-New Brewery Arts have developed a couple of alternative designs for the renovation and conversion of the building and Listed Building Consent has been applied for.
-Consultants are preparing costs based on the preferred design and these should be received in November.
-The Council will then need to update the original business case based on capital costs, likely grant funding available and the revenue from leasing the building to New Brewery Arts.
-A structural survey revealed a gable end wall was unstable and therefore structural scaffolding has been installed to render the wall safe until building works can take place.
-Procurement of the wall repair works was completed in July and will form part of the costed proposals which will come to Cabinet and Council early in the New Year.
+The Council have been working with New Brewery Arts, who have prepared designs and costings to extend and renovate both buildings to provide Art studios, related offices and space that could be used for multiple community and small business purposes.
+Unfortunately, in December, New Brewery Arts concluded that the capital costs involved and the relatively limited grant funding that could be secured meant neither building is viable for renovation and conversion.
+Cabinet will therefore consider a report in February on options for retaining or disposing of both buildings.
+A structural survey revealed a gable end wall of the Old Station was unstable and therefore structural scaffolding has been installed to render the wall safe until building works can take place.
+Procurement of the wall repair works was completed in July and a decision to proceed with works will be included in the February report.

 The Stockwells regeneration scheme is being delivered by Bromford Housing Association and represents an opportunity for the Council and Bromford to create the first social rented, Modern Methods of Construction (MMC) net zero homes within the District.
 With funding support from the Council, Air Source Heat Pumps will replace traditional gas boilers, reducing CO2 emissions from heating and hot water by around 80%.
-In addition, the introduction of a large solar PV system will reduce net carbon emissions of the development to zero.
-Developers started on site in Q2 2022-23, however, delays have been encountered due to the insolvency of the main contractor, leading to the site remaining inaccessible for several months before a replacement contractor could be legally engaged.
+In addition, the introduction of a large solar PV system will reduce the net carbon emissions of the development to zero.
+Developers started on site in Q2 2022-23; however, delays have been encountered due to the insolvency of the main contractor, leading to the site remaining inaccessible for several months before a replacement contractor could be legally engaged.
 The legal issues have since been resolved, a new contractor has been engaged, and construction has recommenced.
-It is anticipated that the 28 affordable units on the site will be delivered within the next quarter.
+Although completions were initially expected during Q3, further delays have occurred, pushing them back to Q4 or early next financial year.